Jacques Laffite: Post-Formula One career

 Laffite recovered from his injuries and later raced in touring cars, finishing 17th in the inaugural World Touring Car Championship driving an Alfa Romeo 75 for Alfa Corse as well as racing three seasons in the German-based DTM series.

-He is now a television commentator for the French network TF1, best known for his reaction to the incident at the 1997 European Grand Prix in which Michael Schumacher collided with Jacques Villeneuve, and Laffite reacted with curse words on live television.
+Laffite is now a television commentator for the French network TF1, best known for his reaction to the incident at the 1997 European Grand Prix in which Michael Schumacher collided with Jacques Villeneuve, and Laffite reacted with curse words on live television.

 Laffite made his 2007 FIA GT3 European Championship debut at the 2008 Bucharest City Challenge, driving for AutoGT Racing Team.

-In October 2008, at the age of 64, he tested a Renault R27 F1 car at the Paul Ricard circuit.
+In October 2008, at the age of 64, Laffite tested a Renault R27 F1 car at the Paul Ricard circuit.

 Laffite has two daughters: Camille and Margot, a sports journalist of Formula One on Canal+.
 He is also golf enthusiast, is a shareholder of Dijon-Bourgogne Golf.

-Also deeply attached to the Creuse for Golf Fisheries and nature, he has a property in Creuse near Aubusson.
+Also deeply attached to the Creuse for Golf Fisheries and nature, Laffite has a property in Creuse near Aubusson.